-Robert Saleh (pronounced: SAH-luh) was named the head coach of the New York Jets by Vice Chairman Christopher Johnson on January 19, 2021.
-With Saleh and General Manager Joe Douglas, Johnson envisions a partnership that will, "Foster and develop the winning culture we are striving to establish."
+ROBERT SALEH (pronounced: SAH-luh) was named the head coach of the New York Jets on January 19, 2021.
+With Saleh and General Manager Joe Douglas, Chairman Robert Wood Johnson envisions a synergy that will bring the franchise to their ultimate goal.

 "He is a collaborative leader," Vice Chairman Christopher W. Johnson said in a statement after Saleh's hiring.
 "I know he will develop the players on our roster, hold them accountable, and put them in a position to succeed.
 Most importantly, I believe they will connect with him."

 Connecting with players has been a constant under Saleh.
 "They need a personal investment made into them so they can develop into being great football players," he said after being hired.
-"They want to get to their second contract and be rewarded for what they've gone through, and so players should expect that from their coaches, and from the organization.
+"They want to be rewarded for what they've gone through, and so players should expect that from their coaches, and from the organization.
 It is an absolute joy to see them hit the pinnacle of their career, where they get rewarded for it.
 To give that and understand that part is just being human to me."